About Regulation Crowdfunding

 There are several different investment structures that are used to invest in private companies:

 Common stock is the simplest form of equity.
 This type of shares is ordinary company shares most commonly held by founders and employees.
 Common shareholders are generally granted voting rights, but can be limited and often have lesser rights than those granted to preferred shareholders.
 Common shareholders can only claim their share of a company’s assets after the claims of debt holders and preferred equity holders (in that order) have been met.

 Preferred stock is usually issued to outside investors.
 This type of stock may include rights that prevent or minimize the effects of dilution or grants special privileges in situations when the company is sold.

 Reg CF of the JOBS Act establishes the following investor limitations:

 - Both accredited investors and non-accredited investors may invest in Reg CF crowdfunding offerings (subject to maximum based on their income and net worth);

 - Over a 12-month period (on rolling basis), an individual can invest in the aggregate across all crowdfunding offerings up to:

-- If either their annual income or net worth is less than $107,000, they can invest the greater of $2,200 or 5 percent of the lesser of the investor’s annual income or net worth
+- If either their annual income or net worth is less than $107,000, they can invest the greater of $2,200 or 5 percent of the greater of the investor’s annual income or net worth

-- If both their annual income and net worth are equal to or more than $107,000, investors are allowed to invest up to 10 percent of the lesser of their annual income or net worth
+- If both their annual income and net worth are equal to or more than $107,000, investors are allowed to invest up to 10 percent of the greater of their annual income or net worth

 - During the 12-month period, the aggregate amount of securities sold to an individual investor through all crowdfunding offerings may not exceed $107,000.